MohitSharma-21/Engage-22-Project-Backend/README.md

 -   `GET /todo/:id/`

-	Get the Todo of the logged in user with given id.
+	Gets the Todo of the logged in user with given id.
 Requires token in the Authorization header.

 	Response Body:
 	```